Class Geolocation

 public static Geolocation getIfSupported()

-if the browser supports this feature, andnull
+Returns aGeolocationif the browser supports this feature, andnullotherwise.

 -